-24 When we look foreign and we look at the challenges we 25 have in the nuclear area in regards to submarine warfare, one of my greatest concerns is the efforts to attack us, cyber-wise, to find out our technology, to find out our plans, to find out how we plan to map it out, going forward.
-And so, it's not only on the naval side, but on our contractor side.
-And I was wondering what is being done to make sure that there's no backdoors open with our contractors that other countries can get into.

-8 Admiral Richardson: Senator, I share your concern 9 about activity in the cyberdomain.
-As we speak today, that is a hotly contested domain.
-And, just on our defense and 10 11 Navy networks, we are, you know, subject to tens of 12 thousands of attacks per day.
-Attribution is very difficult, but, just like in other domains, success, I 13 14 think, revolves around being properly organized, trained, 15 and equipped.
-And Navy is moving out in that area with 10th 16 Fleet, the formation of cybermission teams that would provide not only defensive and support capabilities, but 17 offensive tools that would be available, should our leaders 18 19 choose to use those.

-20 With respect to protecting our networks, we use a 21 variety of tools.
-Some of those exact techniques, I'm 22 reluctant to talk about in an open forum.

-23 Senator Donnelly: Right.

-Admiral Richardson: But, we do maintain, both from a physical security, a cybersecurity, and personnel,
+- 1 one of my greatest concerns is the efforts to attack us, - 2 cyber-wise, to find out our technology, to find out our - 3 plans, to find out how we plan to map it out, going forward. - 4 And so, it's not only on the naval side, but on our - 5 contractor side.
+And I was wondering what is being done to - 6 make sure that there's no backdoors open with our - 7 contractors that other countries can get into. - 8 Admiral Richardson: Senator, I share your concern - 9 about activity in the cyberdomain.
+As we speak today, that - 10 is a hotly contested domain.
+And, just on our defense and - 11 Navy networks, we are, you know, subject to tens of - 12 thousands of attacks per day.
+Attribution is very - 13 difficult, but, just like in other domains, success, I - 14 think, revolves around being properly organized, trained, - 15 and equipped.
+And Navy is moving out in that area with 10th - 16 Fleet, the formation of cybermission teams that would - 17 provide not only defensive and support capabilities, but - 18 offensive tools that would be available, should our leaders - 19 choose to use those. - 20 With respect to protecting our networks, we use a - 21 variety of tools.
+Some of those exact techniques, I'm - 22 reluctant to talk about in an open forum. - 23 Senator Donnelly: Right. - 24 Admiral Richardson: But, we do maintain, both from a - 25 physical security, a cybersecurity, and personnel,